 Coyotes are not native east of the Mississippi river.
 It wasn't until about 1936 that they we able to migrate east over the bridges being built by humans.
 Coyotes are very adaptable, and they have few existing natural predators which is the primary reason they are terribly out of control.
 Coyotes will kill most mammals for food except panthers, bears, and wolves.
 In areas such as where I live, there are NO predators of the coyote, consequently there is dire need for human intervention.
 There are other smaller mammals, such as the skunk and armadillo that coyotes don't usually bother as well.
 We have watched coyotes hunting within feet of skunks through our night vision equipment, although starvation could change that.

 Coyotes don't kill, they eat the already dead, another commonly repeated bit of false information which is based on assumption because when stomach contents and turds were examined, they found mostly carrion.
 This is because coyotes don't kill fresh meat everyday unless it's easily available.
-They ate on our dead cow for more than three months, so of course they would have shown carrion despite the fact that they killed her.
+They ate on our dead cow for more than a month, so of course they would have shown carrion despite the fact that they killed her.
 The latter isn't assumption, we witnessed it first hand as we killed the coyotes responsible.

 Real witnessed, factual information

 This photo taken several days after our young cow was killed.
 You can see where a coyote had held her by the nose while others ate away at her ass and milk bag, torturing her to death.
 Now my wife had never touched a gun in her life, and she swore she never would, right up until those coyotes killed her cow.
 This was a small Jersey cow that had a twelve-week-old calf, thank God it was old enough to survive without it's mother.
 At the time, we didn't have a small caliber rifle that would reach the 220 yards where the coyotes were eating our young cow, and my 308 didn't have a scope on it yet, so I just scared them away with a missed shot.
-I promptly started research to correct this problem, research that would include both rifles, and coyotes.
+I promptly started research to correct this problem.
+Research that would include both rifles and coyotes.

 We promptly moved our cattle to a pasture closer to the barn to deter the coyotes, leaving our dead cow out there for them to eat while we sought information on an effective rifle.
 This fresh kill, nor the moving of the cows did anything to deter the coyotes.
-On the third day after the kill of our young cow, we looked out the window in the morning to find a coyote sitting and watching the rest of the herd, just 150 yards from our house.
-With over 700 pounds of three-day-old meat laying on the ground already, this coyote was looking for another fresh kill.
+On the second day after the kill of our young cow, we looked out the window in the morning to find a coyote sitting and watching the rest of the herd, just 150 yards from our house.
+With over 700 pounds of two-day-old meat laying on the ground already, this coyote was looking for another fresh kill.